 “Gee, our carnivores are pretty nasty.
 They hunt us, kill us and eat us.
-But they do chase off other carnivores who might be worse.
+But they do chase off other carnivores that might be worse.
 Who knows; things could be worse.
 Anything that really scares us, well, our blind stampede will make it disappear, won't it?
 Why bother to vote?
 We just want to be happeeeee.”

-Ex-Carnivore: “Behold this beautiful body of mine: powerful, lean and hungry.
+Ex-Carnivore: “Behold this beautiful body of mine, powerful, lean and hungry.
 My mind ticks over, lethal and remorseless.
-I live in the future, when my darkest needs will at last be satisfied.
+I live in the future when my darkest needs will at last be satisfied.

 “I am an expert at magical thinking.
-As long as I carry out a precise series of steps in the correct order and with perfect timing, I may feast indefinitely (which must be paradise and proof of my status as the chosen one of God).
+As long as I can carry out a precise series of steps in the correct order and with perfect timing, I may feast indefinitely (which must be paradise and proof of my status as the chosen one of God).
 No one may stop me, and I will kill anyone who tries.
 If I fail, it is from lack of self-perfection.
 It doesn’t matter how many times I fall short; I must succeed in the end or die trying.”

 This obsessive-compulsive condition can be endured by a lion during his hunt, a hierarch during his cult devotion (bloody or otherwise), a tycoon during his stock market transactions, a science doctrinaire doing his laboratory tricks or an author ruminating his prose.